arjun-shettigar1605/TailorUI-Prompt-to-Component/README.md

 ## 🏗️ System Architecture

-LingoUI operates on a client-server architecture designed for a seamless workflow:
+TailorUI operates on a client-server architecture designed for a seamless workflow:

 1.  **Client (React Frontend)**: The user types a description or selects a template and clicks "Generate."
 An API request containing the prompt is sent to the backend.
 2.  **Server (Node.js Backend)**: